We lead the way in asbestos compensation claims.

 A Slater and Gordon specialist asbestos lawyer in Western Australia will be able to advise you about your entitlements.
 Initial advice is free with no obligation and your lawyer can come to you at home or hospital.

 Slater and Gordon's No Win - No Fee scheme is available for asbestos-related claims.
 The scheme is designed to help those whose financial circumstances might otherwise deny them access to legal representation but at the same time have a viable asbestos claim.

 Who can make a claim for asbestos compensation?

-Asbestos exposure alone is not enough to provide a basis for a successful asbestos claim.
-Before you can make an asbestos claim you must have been diagnosed with an asbestos-related disease such as mesothelioma or asbestosis.
+Asbestos exposure alone is not enough to provide a basis for a successful claim.
+Before you can make a claim you must have been diagnosed with an asbestos-related disease such as mesothelioma or asbestosis.

-If you have an asbestos-related disease it is possible you can make an asbestos claim even if:
+If you have an asbestos-related disease it is possible you can make a claim even if: